antonymaina12/ShinyReorderDashboard/README.md

 # Reorder Report Project

-This is a Shiny app to automate the procurement process and to help understanding data efficiently.
+This is a Shiny app to automate the procurement process and to help understanding monthly sales data efficiently.
 The app is interactive to the product requirements such as MOQ and carrying cost value.
 The app also analyses monthly sales data, applying various supply chains management theories such as economic order quantity, exponential smoothing model and periodic review policy.

 The further details of the app will be uploaded in the near future!